Deep Cleanings in Arlington, Texas

 After your deep cleaning you should continue to brush and floss.
 Good oral hygiene is imperative in order to heal properly.
 You may experience some discomfort after the cleaning, and should ask your hygienist for suggestions on how to best alleviate any soreness that you may have.
 You might also notice that your gums bleed and that your teeth are more sensitive to hot or cold foods or foods that are high in sugar, these symptoms are normally temporary.
 Your hygienist may recommend a prescription antibacterial rinse or gel.

-If you are in need of a deep cleaning to eliminate the build up and bacteria that cannot be eliminated by a regular cleaning alone, please call (817) 275-4355 or email us today to schedule your appointment with one of Pecan Park Dental’s hygienist.
-Pecan Park Dental and their caring staff strive to make each deep cleaning as comfortable as possible, so that you can be on your way to a happier, healthy smile.
+If you are in need of a deep cleaning to eliminate the build-up and bacteria that cannot be eliminated by a regular cleaning alone, please call (817) 275-4355 or email us today to schedule your appointment with one of Pecan Park Dental’s hygienists.
+Pecan Park Dental and its caring staff strive to make each deep cleaning as comfortable as possible so that you can be on your way to a happier, healthy smile.